oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    In this livelab compatible parameter on both source and Target have already been set to 19.0.0 , so no action is required.

-   Please follow below procedure in case you are referring this lab for migrating your on premise database to OCI.
+   However in case you have provisioned Oracle Database Version other than 19c for Source and Target Database then use the below procedure.

    Execute "show parameter compatible" on Source and Target Database and ensure they are set to same value.